 Between 1895 and 1904, screens were removed from the galleries, which were extended all the way to the Ark.
 These changes were part of a remodelling by Wilhelm Stiassny (1842-1910), an influential architect who designed many synagogues throughout the Austro-Hungarian Empire — these included the destroyed Polish Synagogue in Leopoldstrasse (1893) and the Ceremonial Hall of Vienna’s main cemetery, the Zentralfriedhof.
 The synagogue was not destroyed on Kristallnacht for fear of fire spreading to other building.
 It was re-opened for worship in 1945, and was fully repaired in 1963 under the direction of Otto Niedermoser (1903-1976), who largely returned the structure to its late 19th-century appearance.
 The synagogue complex houses the offices of the Jewish community.

-The Cemetery Page on the Vienna Jewish Community web site has information and photos, including visitor information, on the four Jewish cemeteries in the city: the Rossauer Cemetery, the Währinger Cemetery, the Floridsdorf Cemetery and the Central Cemetery (Zentral Friedhof).
+There are five Jewish cemeteries in the city: the Rossauer (Seegasse) Cemetery, the Währinger Cemetery, the Floridsdorf Cemetery and two sections of the Central Cemetery (Zentral Friedhof).

 ELSEWHERE IN VIENNA